 - Stand a relaxed couple of feet behind the service line and bend your knees.

 - Lead with your non-racket leg.

 - Put your racket near your shoulder level.

 - Hold the shuttle by its feathers and let it drop slightly in front of you.

 The high serve is mostly used during singles play in order to move your opponent as far back into the court as possible.
 In order to execute this serve you use your forehand grip and stand a few feet behind the service line.
 Bend your knees and extend your racket to almost shoulder level.

 This badminton serve you want to use when you want the opponent to lift the shuttlecock.
 It is recommended when the opponent’s attack is strong.
 This serve is commonly used in doubles.
-Low serve can be served both forehand hand backhand.
+The low serve can be served both forehand hand backhand.

 - Relax your body and bend your knees.

-- Stand couple of feet behind the short service line.
+- Stand a couple of feet behind the short service line.

 - Place your racket leg behind.